Economic policy

 Test your knowledge with multiple choice flashcards

-What is the definition of economic policy?
+What are the three main types of economic policy?

 Next